RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Discussion

 Through systematic testing, we observed that, when applied to synthetic data, $D_{RDA}$ is a very accurate estimate of the actual diffusion coefficient used to generate the data.
 We believe this is due to the existence of a unique minimizer in the explored parameter area, whose location is first estimated through a grid search and then refined by the PSO method (see Appendix \ref{sec:App_synth} for an example in the $({\tt k}, {\tt q})$ plane).
-Similar performance was not observed for $D_{TC}$, which required an increase in collection frequency to become accurate, even for uniformly distributed traps (Appendix \ref{sec:DTCM_sen}).
-In addition, we found that, on average $D_{ATC}$ tends to overestimate $D$ due to round-off errors associated with the application of the correction factor (Appendix \ref{sec:DATCM_sen}).
+Similar performance was not observed for $D_{TC}$, which required an increase in collection frequency to become accurate, even for uniformly distributed traps (Appendix \ref{sec:DTCM_sen} and Table \ref{tab:SyntheticD}).
+In addition, we found that, on average $D_{ATC}$ tends to underestimate $D$, although only correcting spatial ratios led on average to overestimates, due to round-off errors associated with the application of the correction factor (Appendix \ref{sec:DATCM_sen}).
+Similar results were observed with real-world data (Section \ref{sec:estimate_comparisons}), which typically involves unevenly distributed capture sites: $D_{ATC}$ tends to be lower than $D_{RDA}$.
+Separately, $D_{MDT}$ tends to be lower than $D_{ATC}$ (Appendix \ref{sec:DATCM_sen} and Section \ref{sec:estimate_comparisons}), except for the Hainan - edge study (Table \ref{tab:D-fitting-corr}).
+In general, correcting the temporal and spatial ratios to account for uneven trap density produces values of $D_{MDT}$ and $D_{ATC}$ that are lower than partially corrected estimates that only include corrections on spatial ratios.
+Correcting temporal ratios thus improves $D_{ATC}$ estimates (they get closer to the known value of $D$) but worsens $D_{MDT}$ estimates.
+Depending on experimental design, the data collected in MRR experiments may not provide sufficient information to correct both temporal and spatial ratios.
+This is for instance the case for the Hainan study.

-When applied to real-world data (Section \ref{sec:Real_MRR} and Appendix \ref{sec:App_Hainan}), which typically involves unevenly distributed collection locations, $D_{ATC}$ tends to be lower than $D_{RDA}$.
-This suggests that estimates of $D$ based on theoretical calculations that rely on a Gaussian probability distribution function tend to undervalue $D$, and consequently undervalue estimates of an insect MDT over a given period of time.
-Similarly, estimates of $D$ based on the empirical MDT also seem to be unreliable since they either underestimate or overestimate insect dispersal properties.
-For mosquitoes like \textit{Aedes aegypti}, which may transmit life-altering diseases such as dengue, Zika, and chikungunya, underestimating how far they may disperse once infected may have serious public health consequences.
+Such a difference in performance highlights an advantage of the computational approach: the RDA-PSO method works regardless of the sampling frequency (since it calculates the ratios accordingly in the forward model), it produces estimates of $D$ that are robust to changes in the density and location of capture sites, and it does not require adjusting the observed recapture ratios, even if capture sites are unevenly distributed in the study area.
+In other words, the intrinsic discrete nature of RDA-PSO presents a distinct advantage over theoretical methods such as the MDT, TC, and ATC models, which are based on continuous sampling assumptions and are thus limited by collection frequency and density of capture sites.